-Alfresco dining is once again going to be a very big thing in London - particularly when it's the only option from 12 April.
-Here, we're keeping track of the new alfresco dining and drinking options popping up across the capital.
-(All open on 12 April unless otherwise specified)
+Alfresco dining is once again going to be a very big thing in London - particularly as it's the only option until 17 May Here, we're keeping track of the new alfresco dining and drinking options popping up across the capital.

 Nobu Hotel Portman Square (Marylebone) - the newest Nobu in the group has taken everything outside the front of the hotel.